Before you can run the data dump, you have to inform the program which drive and medium it should save to using the "Streamer-> Tape - Prepare" menu:

 Don't activate for multispanning: If you plan on using this tape for multispanning you mustn't activate this option.
 To use a tape for multispanning it has to be setup with its native capacity.

-Alot of file formats on modern computers already use compression, for example most multimedia files (e.g. MP3, MP4, JPG, AVI, even DOCX).
-Those files usually don't yield good compression rates when they are compressed a second time .
-A tape compression factor of 1.1:1 or 1.2:1 is therefore more realistic than the one mentioned by the tape manufacturer.
-This is just enough to compensate for the capacity loss caused by defective tape sectors ("drops").
+Many file formats on modern computers already utilize compression, such as most multimedia files (e.g., MP3, MP4, JPG, AVI) and even DOCX files.
+These files typically do not benefit significantly from additional compression when compressed a second time.
+Consequently, a tape compression ratio of 1.1:1 or 1.2:1 is more realistic than the higher ratios often cited by tape manufacturers.
+This ratio usually suffices to offset capacity loss due to defective tape sectors ("drops").

-The tape setup should therefore most of the time be done with the native capacity reported by the hardware.
-The "Use tape compression" option should only be used when backing up pure text files, databases or if you specificly know that the data you're going to backup can be compressed well.
+Therefore, it is generally advisable to configure the tape setup using the native capacity reported by the hardware.
+The "Use tape compression" option should be employed primarily when backing up pure text files, databases, or if you are certain that the data being backed up can be effectively compressed.

 * only limited by the tape, computer and operating system